KVSKOrg/dellemcansible/docs/ISSUE_TRIAGE.md

 ## 4. Prioritization of issues
 In general bugs and feature request issues should be labeled with a priority.

-This is the most difficult thing with triaging issues since it requires a lot of knowledge, context and experience before being able to think of and start feel comfortable adding a certain priority label.
+This is the most difficult thing with triaging issues since it requires a lot of knowledge, context and experience before being able to think of and start feeling comfortable adding a certain priority label.

-The key here is asking for help and discuss issues to understand how more experienced project members think and reason.
+In order to gain comfort with prioritizing issues, consulting with experienced project members on issues is highly encouraged.
 By doing that you learn more and eventually be more and more comfortable with prioritizing issues.

 In case there is an uncertainty around the prioritization of an issue, please ask the maintainers for help.